-- There are different pattern matching rules are available, select the option “Equals” and add “200” on the pattern to test to check whether the testing URL returns a response code “200” or not.
+- There are different pattern matching rules available, select the option “Equals” and add “200” on the pattern to test to check whether the testing URL returns a response code “200” or not.

 - JMeter has a special listener to view assertion results, to add assertion results, go to Listener from the thread group and click on Assertion Results.

-- Now execute the test plan and observe the test results through “View Results Tree”, “Assertion Results”, “View Results in Table” etc. The assertion will be passed if the expected response code returned otherwise it will be failed.
+- Now execute the test plan and observe the test results through “View Results Tree”, “Assertion Results”, “View Results in Table” etc. The assertion will be passed if the expected response code is returned otherwise it will be failed.

 Duration assertion will check whether the response was received within the expected time.
 The assertion will be passed if the response was received within the given amount of time and it will be failed if not received in the given time.

 - Same as adding response assertion, you can add duration assertion.
-For this, right click on Thread Group, go to Add>Assertions and click on Duration Assertion.
+For this, right-click on Thread Group, go to Add>Assertions, and click on Duration Assertion.

 - Specify the duration in asserts in milliseconds.
 In the screenshot above, I have added 3000 milliseconds in duration.

-requesthas taken 3961 milliseconds for loading.
+requestshas taken 3961 milliseconds for loading.